 Police and Self-Defense Training | Self-Defense Attorney

 When using force in self-defense, training teaches the use of force to stop the threat.
 Our intent using force in self-defense, is not to kill or injure.
-Rather it is to stop the threat.
+Rather it is only to stop the threat.
 Then stop the use of force.

 So when injury or death is the result of the lawful self-defense; it is not the specific intent of the person acting in self-defense.